USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 ADK Tunneling Ionization
 ,,,,,,,,,,,,,,,,,,,,,,,,,

-Model appropriate for high fields or low frequencies.
+Model appropriate for high fields or low frequencies, and arbitrary atomic states.

 .. py:function:: new adk ionization [<name>] [for <module_name>] { <directives> }